daniel0br/HangmanJavaAngular/README.md

 -------

-The game must be player with the mouse on the application http://localhost:4200 A word will be loaded from the servera when the angular aplication starts.
+The game must be player with the mouse on the application http://localhost:4200 A word will be loaded from the server when the angular aplication starts.
 The player should select the letters to guess the word.

 If he miss more than 5 times he will lose, if he find all the letters he will win.